Graduation Day (1981 film): Home media

+Reception

+Box office

-The film premiered in Los Angeles on May 1, 1981, where it grossed $98,000 from its opening weekend in sixteen theaters.
+The film grossed $98,000 during its opening weekend in sixteen theaters.
 It earned $512,884 between May 8–10 in eighty-three theaters, and $319,538 in seventy-four theaters during May 15–17.
-Its release was expanded to fifteen additional cities in the United States, beginning on May 22 until August 14, and finished with $23.9 million during its theatrical course.
+Its release was expanded to fifteen additional cities in the United States, beginning on May 22 until August 14.

+Sources vary regarding the final box office returns for Graduation Day.